gchq/sleeper/docs/01-getting-started.md

 * [Bash](https://www.gnu.org/software/bash/): Tested with v3.2.
 Use `bash --version`.
 * [Docker](https://docs.docker.com/get-docker/): Tested with v20.10.17

-### Deployment environment
+* Sleeper CLI

+#### Sleeper CLI installation

-You can use the AWS CDK to create an EC2 instance in a VPC that is suitable for deploying Sleeper.
-A local Docker image contains the necessary dependencies and scripts to do this.
-Run the following commands to install a CLI to work with the local Docker image.
-The \[version\] can be `main` or a version like `v0.13.0`.
+The Sleeper CLI contains Docker images with the necessary dependencies and scripts to work with Sleeper.
+Run the following commands to install the CLI.
+The version can be `main` or a release in the format `v0.14.0`.

 ```bash
 curl "https://raw.githubusercontent.com/gchq/sleeper/[version]/scripts/cli/install.sh" -o ./sleeper-install.sh